nightingaleproject/Reference-NCHS-API/README.md

 1. Setup a proper MSSQL instance meeting your organizational requirements, or have the credentials to an existing instance available.
 2. Rename `appsettings.json.sample` to `appsettings.json` inside of the `messaging` folder.
 3. Ensure the `NVSSMessagingDatabase` contains the proper MSSQL connection string for your environment in `messaging/appsettings.json` are set correctly.
-4. Migrate your local database to match the current migration: `dotnet run --project messaging database update`
+4. Migrate your local database to match the current migration: `dotnet ef --project messaging database update`
 5. Run the server using `dotnet run --project messaging`

 # Interacting with the API